• Skip to primary navigation

 • Home

-Five Tips for Painting a Staircase (With Before and After Photos!)
+Five Staircase Painting Tips (With Before and After Photos!)

 March 6, 2014 by Bre 6 Comments

-Over the weekend I tackled a project that’s been on the to-do list for far too long – repainting our main staircase.
-In the process, I was reminded of how much of a pain in the you-know-what repainting a staircase is, and I thought of five important tips for painting a staircase to share with you . . . tips that I wish I would have known the first time I painted this staircase.
+Over the weekend I tackled a project that’s been on the to-do list for far too long – repainting our staircase.
+In the process, I was reminded of how much of a pain in the you-know-what painting a staircase is, and I thought of five important staircase painting tips to share with you . . . tips that I wish I would have known the first time I painted this staircase.

 Painting a staircase is a pain.
 Make it less of a pain by reading this post and learning of five tips to make your staircase painting project easier!

-But first as a little background . . .
+But first, a little background . . .

 Painting a staircase is a pain.
 Make it less of a pain by reading this post and learning of five tips to make your staircase painting project easier!